codefresh-io/terraform-provider-codefresh/docs/resources/account.md

 # codefresh_account (Resource)

 By creating different accounts for different teams within the same company a customer can achieve complete segregation of assets between the teams.
+Requires Codefresh admin token and hence is relevant only for on premise installations of Codefresh.

 See the [documentation](https://codefresh.io/docs/docs/administration/account-user-management/).